Research Accomplishments

 2020: Pivoting for the pandemic

-2021: AHA Presidential Advisory Calls for Action on Structural Racism and Health Disparities
+2021: Presidential Advisory Calls for Action on Structural Racism and Health Disparities

-As part of the priority set in the AHA Presidential Advisory, the AHA committed $100 million over five years for new research initiatives focused on equitable health and programs that support diversity in the biomedical workforce pipeline.
+As part of the priority set in the American Heart Association Presidential Advisory, the Association committed $100 million over five years for new research initiatives focused on equitable health and programs that support diversity in the biomedical workforce pipeline.
 The commitment was exceeded in 2022 with research networks on Prevention of Hypertension, Disparities in Cardio-Oncology, Science of Diverse Enrollment in Clinical Trials and Disparities in Maternal and Infant Health Outcomes.

 2022: Systems change in rural health

-AHA $5 billion funded for research banner The AHA reaches a milestone of more than $5 billion invested in over 47,000 scientific research projects since 1949, building upon our work as the largest nonprofit, nongovernmental funder of cardiovascular and cerebrovascular research in the U.S.
+The Association reaches a milestone of more than $5 billion invested in over 47,000 scientific research projects since 1949, building upon our work as the largest nonprofit, nongovernmental funder of cardiovascular and cerebrovascular research in the U.S.

-2023: Nobel Prize Awarded to Early AHA-Funded Researcher
+2023: Nobel Prize Awarded to Early Association-Funded Researcher